Ghadeer-Ghosheh/IGNITE/README.md

 -The miss_experiments.py file calculates the error from introducing the missingness in the test set after imputation

-- TheupdatedLSTM.py file trains and LSTM model for the downstream task.
 ## Environment

 To run this code repo, please download the requirements file and run the following command.